neondatabase/website/content/docs/manage/projects.md

 - A root branch called `main`.
 You can create child branches from the root branch or from a previously created branch.
 For more information, see [Branches](../branches).
 - A single read-write endpoint.
 An endpoint is the compute instance associated with a branch.
 For more information, see [Endpoints](../branches).
 - A default database, called `main`, which resides in the project's root branch.
-- A default PostgreSQL users that takes its name from your Neon account (the Google, GitHub, or partner account that you registered with).
+- A default PostgreSQL user that takes its name from your Neon account (the Google, GitHub, or partner account that you registered with).

 ## Create a project